ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-function}

 You add [user tags](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-about-tags) to your volumes and specify the same tags in a backup policy.
 When the tags match, a backup is triggered based on the backup plan schedule.
+You can [view backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) to see the progress of the operation.
 The Snapshot for VPC service is used to create the backup.
 The entire contents of the volume are copied and retained for the number of days or total number of backups that are specified in the backup plan.
 When the retention period is reached, the older backups are deleted.

 ## What resources are backed up?
 {: faq}